top of page

 I'm not going to lie, I have had my share of disappointments after getting the test results.
 Once we got an adorable dog that we were told was an AKC Australian Shepherd, but that they had lost the papers in their move.
 I questioned if her ears really were Australian Shepherd ears, but she was so cute that I decided to purchase her.
 Well, a simple swab later and a few weeks of waiting, and the results were in...... that she was an utter and absolute mutt.... an adorable mutt, but not an AKC registerable Australian Shepherd and definitely not a good fit for our breeding program.
 Fortunately, because she was absolutely adorable, it was easy to find her a new home.

-As a breeder, I believe that it is my responsibilty to take on that risk, not yours as the puppy buyer.
-When I pick a new dog for breeding, I am choosing to take on responsibilty for the health of your family members.
+As a breeder, I believe that it is my responsibility to take on the cost and risk of failed testing, not yours as the puppy buyer.
+When I pick a new dog for breeding, I am choosing to take on responsibility for the health of your family members.
 A genetic test should be the absolute minimum that a breeder is doing to ensure that you are getting a healthy family member.
-Whether you choose to adopt a Labradoodle puppy or Aussiedoodle puppy from me or keep looking, please make sure that both parents have clear genetic testing.
-Any breeder worth buying from has genetic testing results available for you to look over.
-If you are investing in a long term family member, please make sure that your breeder has done at least the minimum to give you the healhiest companion possible.

 • Instagram